"At least now you’re free to become anything you want."

 to use what is not.

 We live decades past Lain's time.
-The real world & the internet have long since overlapped—not merged, but layered—it coexists with the physical world with its own logic, & its own kind of inhabitants.
+The real world and the internet have long since overlapped—not merged, but layered—it coexists with the physical world with its own logic, and its own kind of inhabitants.
 It's another ecological system—much like the realm of rocks or dreams are.
-Still we speak of the digital as a fundamental Other, an object separate from us to be escaped to & escaped from.
-We speak of "touching grass" as if we don't see grass on TikTok or Instagram Reels—as if our computers haven't molded to our proprioception.[3]"I think one of the things that really separates us from the high primates is that we're tool builders.
+Still we speak of the digital as a fundamental Other, an object separate from us to be escaped to and escaped from.
+We speak of "touching grass" as if we don't see grass on TikTok or Instagram Reels—as if our computers haven't molded to our proprioception.[4]"I think one of the things that really separates us from the high primates is that we're tool builders.
 I read a study that measured the efficiency of locomotion for various species on the planet.
 The condor used the least energy to move a kilometer.
 And, humans came in with a rather unimpressive showing, about a third of the way down the list.
 It was not too proud a showing for the crown of creation.
 So, that didn't look so good.
 But, then somebody at Scientific American had the insight to test the efficiency of locomotion for a man on a bicycle.
 And, a man on a bicycle, a human on a bicycle, blew the condor away, completely off the top of the charts.
 And that's what a computer is to me.
 What a computer is to me is it's the most remarkable tool that we've ever come up with, and it's the equivalent of a bicycle for our minds." —Steve Jobs, from "Memory & Imagination: New Pathways to the Library of Congress" (1990) https://youtu.be/6kalMB8jDnY?si=pl-v5EadrdMcogMb&t=209

 "No matter where you are, everyone's connected."